google/neuroglancer/README.md

 - do not support any form of _shared_ memory or standard synchronization mechanism (although they do support relatively efficient _transfers_ of typed arrays between threads);
 - require that all manipulation of the DOM and the WebGL context happens on the main UI thread.

-The "frontend" UI thread handles user actions and rendering, while the "backend" WebWorker thread handle all queuing, downloading, and preprocessing of data needed for rendering.
+The "frontend" UI thread handles user actions and rendering, while the "backend" WebWorker thread handles all queuing, downloading, and preprocessing of data needed for rendering.

 # Documentation Index